 While duration can be an extremely useful analytical tool, it is not a complete measure of bond risk.
-For example, duration does not tell you anything about the credit quality of a bond or bond fund.
+For example, duration does not tell you anything about the credit quality of a bond or bond strategy.
 This can be particularly important with lower-rated securities (such as high yield bonds), which tend to react as much, if not more, to investor concerns about the stability of the issuing company as they do to changes in interest rates.

-How managers use duration
+How portfolio managers use duration

-While duration does have limitations, it can be an extremely useful tool for building client portfolios and managing risk.
-As a portfolio manager's interest rate outlook changes, he or she can adjust the portfolio's average duration (by adjusting the holdings in the portfolio) to coincide with the forecast.
+While duration does have limitations, it can be an extremely useful tool for building bond portfolios and managing risk.
+As a portfolio manager’s interest rate outlook changes, he or she can adjust the portfolio’s average duration (by adjusting the holdings in the portfolio) to coincide with the forecast.

 These adjustments can be made either for the portfolio as a whole or for a particular sector within the portfolio.
 So, if the manager expects interest rates to fall, the average duration of the portfolio could be lengthened in order to get the maximum benefit from the change.
-On the other hand, if a manager's outlook indicates that interest rates will be increasing, he or she could shorten the portfolio's average duration, moving it closer to zero, to minimize the negative effect on prices.
+On the other hand, if a manager’s outlook indicates that interest rates will be increasing, he or she could shorten the portfolio’s average duration, moving it closer to zero, to minimize the negative effect on values.

 In contrast to the more typical positive duration, a “negative” duration strategy can be employed by a manager with a very high conviction that interest rates will rise to both protect the portfolio and potentially enhance returns.
 A portfolio with a negative duration will increase in value when interest rates rise, barring other impacts.